-Instantly sets the temperature of all free-lying items to be in equilibrium with the environment, which stops temperature updates until something changes.
+This tool instantly sets the temperature of all free-lying items to be in equilibrium with the environment.
+This effectively halts FPS-draining temperature updates until something changes, such as letting magma flow to new tiles.

 To maintain this efficient state, use tweak fast-heat.